Nashville-Software-School-Assessments/interview-location-extraction/README.md

 2. After the virtual machine is set up, a terminal will appear at the bottom of the editor.
 3. Enter the command `serve -l 8088` into the terminal to start the web server.
 4. A new browser window will open where the code is running.
+5. You should immediately open your Dev Tools in this tab.
-5. Go back to the editor tab and start a new terminal by clicking the + icon in the lower right portion of the editor _(see animation below)_.
+6. Go back to the editor tab and start a new terminal by clicking the + icon in the lower right portion of the editor _(see animation below)_.
 Use this terminal to add, commit and push your code.
 The `git push` command is all you will need to update your repo.

 ![animation for starting web server and new terminal](./demo.gif)